MicrosoftDocs/power-automate-docs/flow-docs/approvals-markdown-support.md

 # Use Markdown in Microsoft Flow approval requests

-This article teaches you how to use [Markdown](https://en.wikipedia.org/wiki/Markdown) syntax to add rich formatting, tables, and images to your approval requests.
+This article teaches you how to use [Markdown](https://en.wikipedia.org/wiki/Markdown) syntax to add rich formatting and tables to your approval requests.

 ## Headers